 - Click on “create”

 - Search for HomeBridge.
-This will bring up lots of versions, but choose the one named marcoraddatz/homebridge this is the most stable and easier to manage, I have found
+This will bring up lots of versions, but choose the one named marcoraddatz/homebridge this is the most stable and easier to manage, I have found so far.

 - Click install and choose the “Latest Build” this will take you to a create screen